Desmond Elliot: Career

 Elliot was influenced by a friend to become an actor.
 He started playing roles in soap operas like Everyday People, One Too Much and Saints and Sinners.
 He is one of Nollywood's leading actors, having appeared in over two hundred films including Men Who Cheat, Yahoo Millionaire and Atlanta.
-In 2006, he was nominated for the African Movie Academy Award for "Best Actor in a Supporting Role" in the movie "Behind closed doors".
-In 2008, Elliot co-produced and co-directed the movie "Reloaded" which received 3 nominations at the African Movie Academy Awards in 2009.
+In 2006, he was nominated for the African Movie Academy Award for "Best Actor in a Supporting Role" in the movie "Behind Closed Doors".
+In 2008, Elliot co-produced and co-directed the movie "Reloaded" which received 3 nominations at the Africa Movie Academy Awards in 2009.
 In 2009 and 2010, He was nominated for the Best Actor category at the Nigeria Entertainment Awards.